-- 1. Any act of school violence or violent behavior. - 2.
+- 1. Any act of school violence or violent behavior.
+This is defined as the exertion of physical force by a student with the intent to do serious physical injury to another person while on school property, including while on school transportation in service on behalf of the district or while involved in school activities. - 2.
 Any offense that occurs on school property, on school transportation, or at any school activity and that is required by law to be reported to law enforcement officials. - 3.
 Any offense that results in an out-of-school suspension for more than ten(10) days.